kamilszymanski/bounded-context-assessment/README.md

 - How much eventual consistency will the user face as a result of the design of this context?
 - How much inconsistency into the UX will be introduced due to the design of this context?

+## Bounded Context Portfolio Assessment

+Designing bounded contexts is a trade-off.
+Simplifying one bounded context (local complexity) may add complexity in another bounded context or add extra complexity in the integration of bounded contexts (global complexity).
+The goal of designing a system is to provide the optimal design -- the design that leads to the most positive business outcomes.

+The purpose of the Bounded Context Portfolio Assessment is to put the design trade-offs of each context into perspective to ensure that the system is optimised for producing maximum value in the core business domains.

+### Insights

+Here are a small example of the insights that can be gleaned from the portfolio assessment (feel free to submit a PR with any others you have discovered):

+- When a core context has a bad design
+- When a core context depends on other contexts which have bad design (and thus may impact the core)
+- When a high leverage context (a context with many clients) has a poor design, and thus it has the potentially to amplify it's negative effects by impacting a large number of contexts

+> *Note*: The portfolio view may indicate a problem but it is usually necessary to dive in deeper and explore which part of the design is causing a problem.
+Equally, the portfolio view will not surface all problems.
+It may be necessary to create alternative views comparing more granular aspects of the design

 ## Contributions and Feedback